 Clause 66(1) grants the Governor in Council extensive powers to make regulations in relation to human pathogens and toxins, including regulations regarding the matters specifically enumerated in that clause.
+The varying levels of risk posed by the pathogen or toxin must be taken into account when making regulations.
 A regulation may establish classes of persons, facilities, activities, human pathogens and toxins, and distinguish among those classes (clause 66(2)).